samtay/haskell-fun-times/typeclassopedia/3_Functor/README.md

 Of course, by Theorem **3.3.2** we could just provide a counterexample for Law 2, and thus by contrapositive know that Law 1 is not satisfied.
 But, might as well be thorough.

+# 3.4 Intuition
+Most explanations of `fmap` talk about applying a function to a value within a context, without modifying that context.
+We can also take a more functional view: recall that `fmap`, just like any other Haskell function, is curried.
+So when we consider its type `(a -> b) -> f a -> f b` we can also think of this as `(a -> b) -> (f a -> f b)` and think about what happens when we just apply the first parameter, which is a function of type `a -> b`.
+In this way, we can think of `fmap` as transforming a "normal" function `g :: a -> b` to one that operates over contexts `fmap g :: f a -> f b`.

+This transformation is known as *lift*.
+We say that `fmap` *lifts* a function from the "normal world" to the "`f` world"